-The introduction of the Commonwealth Government’s Early Childhood and Care Relief Package on Monday 6 April cut MCM's childcare centre funding in half and prompted MCM to actively advocate to government and in the media for a viable solution to be urgently found to sustain our Early Learning Centres during the COVID-19 outbreak.
+The introduction of the Commonwealth Government’s Early Childhood and Care Relief Package on Monday 6 April cut MCM's childcare centre funding in half and prompted MCM to actively advocate to government and in the media for a viable solution to be urgently found to sustain our Early Childhood Education Centres during the COVID-19 outbreak.

 On Friday 1 May, the Commonwealth Department of Education Skills & Employment announced good news for not for profit charities such as MCM, who run childcare centres and are not eligible for the government’s Job Keeper wage subsidy: we are to receive an increase to the base payment for the pandemic funding arrangements.